Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Now let’s see how $10,000 would grow in a 401(k).
 Let’s say your annual interest or rate of return is still 9%.
 After 30 years, your 401(k) balance would grow to $147,305.
 And that’s assuming you don’t contribute anything beyond that $10,000 balance.

 A 401(k) is managed by a plan sponsor.
 This sponsor can be your company or a third-party benefits firm.
 Plan sponsors hire asset-management companies that handle investing matters.

 As with any investment, your 401(k) can lose money.
 The assets your 401(k) invests in may not perform well some years, thereby cutting your earnings.

-But it’s important to think of a 401(k) as a long-term savings vehicle.
+But think of a 401(k) as a long-term savings vehicle.
 Over time, markets recover from recessions and even crashes.
 In fact, the average stock market return for the last 50 years has been 10.9%.

-Nonetheless, one of the best ways to protect your 401(k) from market downturns is to make sure it’s diversified.
-Diversifying your portfolio means investing in a variety of securities like stocks, bonds, exchange-traded funds (ETFs) and mutual funds.
+Nonetheless, diversifying your portfolio is one of the best ways to protect your 401(k) from market downturns.
+This means investing in a variety of securities like stocks, bonds, exchange-traded funds (ETFs) and mutual funds.